adlnet/xAPI-Spec/xAPI.md

     * where the case of a value restricted to enumerated values does not match an enumerated value given in this specification exactly.
     * where a key or value is not allowed by this specification.
-    * where a key occurs mutliple times within an object.
+    * where a key occurs multiple times within an object.
 * The LRS MUST reject Statements containing IRL, IRI, or IRI values without a scheme.
 * The LRS MUST at least validate that the sequence of token lengths for language map keys matches the [RFC 5646](http://tools.ietf.org/html/rfc5646) standard.